-Pat Scheid is a Program Officer in Global Development and Population at the William and Flora Hewlett Foundation.
-She manages grants that support open and responsive governance, and promote public participation so that public services work well for citizens.
-She focuses on opportunities in West Africa, as well as regional or global programs that will contribute to learning about what works in civil society and citizen monitoring of service delivery.
+Pat Scheid was a Program Officer in Global Development and Population at the William and Flora Hewlett Foundation.
+She managed grants that support open and responsive governance, and promoted public participation so that public services work well for citizens.
+She focused on opportunities in West Africa, as well as regional or global programs that contributed to learning about what works in civil society and citizen monitoring of service delivery.

 Previously, Pat was the program director at the International Youth Foundation, where she managed a team and portfolio of grants supporting youth employability, education and leadership development in Africa.
 She also worked at Aga Khan Foundation USA as a program officer, and later as their director of programs and strategic partnerships where she led field operations support, resource mobilization and partnership development to enhance the impact of civil society organizations that empower communities and help improve the quality and equity of education and healthcare services.